asokolsky/Panner/ReadMe.md

 ### Software
   * Add tilt and slide steppers
   * Replace AccelStepper with MultiStepper
+  * Keyboard driver to track inactivity, generate keycode upon inactivity timeout
+  * Redesign direct control GUI to be more graphical?
+  * Use the same hardware platform to control camera zoom/focus?
   * Settings GUI to control LCD brightness (timeout?) with PWM?
+Oh yes!
   * Settings GUI to control LCD display orientation?

 ### Hardware